connorshea/vscode-ruby-test-adapter/README.md

 `rubyTestExplorer.rspecCommand`     | Define the command to run RSpec tests with, for example `bundle exec rspec`, `spring rspec`, or `rspec`.
 `rubyTestExplorer.specDirectory`    | Define the relative directory where the specs are located in a given workspace, for example `./spec/`.

+## Troubleshooting

+If the extension doesn't work for you, here are a few things you can try:

+- Make sure you've run `bundle install` and that any gems specified in your `Gemfile.lock` have been installed (assuming you're using Bundler).
+- Make sure you're using a recent version of the `rspec-core` gem.
+If you're on a version prior to 3.6.0, the extension may not work.
+- Make sure that the RSpec command and `spec` directory are configured correctly.
+By default, tests are run with `bundle exec rspec` and the tests are assumed to be in the `./spec/` directory.
+You can configure these with `rubyTestExplorer.rspecCommand` and `rubyTestExplorer.specDirectory` respectively.
+- Enable the `rubyTestExplorer.logpanel` config setting and take a look at the output in Output > Ruby Test Explorer Log.
+This should show what the extension is doing and provide more context on what's happening behind the scenes.
+(You can alternatively use `rubyTestExplorer.logfile` to log to a specific file instead).
+- Check the VS Code Developer Tools (Command Palette > 'Developer: Toggle Developer Tools') for any JSON parsing errors, or anything else that looks like it might come from the extension.
+That could be a bug in the extension, or a problem with your setup.

+If all else fails or you suspect something is broken with the extension, please feel free to open an issue! :)

 ## TODO

 The extension is still in the early stages of development.
 I intend to improve it over time, and would appreciate any help or suggestions that others can offer :)